A 12 Step Guide to Home Furnishings eCommerce

 Selecting which technology platform you’ll choose to power your home furnishings website is a significant business decision.
 Top features to consider when evaluating a furniture eCommerce platform:

 Integration to Retail: Integration to your retail management system is a competitive advantage.
 Managing inventory and customers across a multi-channel market can be streamlined through a unified commerce solution.
 The integration enables data on inventory, customers, deliveries, and orders to be shared between channels in real-time.
 An integrated tool that can be a game-changer is the digital Shopping Cart for home furnishings retail.
-Shopping Carts that are shareable between a website, in-store and mobile POS and Kiosks improve the customer experience significantly.
+Shopping Carts that are shareable between a website, in-store and mobile POS, and Kiosks improve the customer experience significantly.

 Design Templates vs. Custom Code: Depending on the furniture website platform you choose, you may be able to begin creating a website to sell furniture through pre-defined templates that let you adjust colors, photography, and text through an easy-to-use Content Management System.
 For websites looking to grow their eCommerce presence, a custom design may be a strategic competitive differentiator.
 Some templates also have customizable features for a hybrid mix.

-Actions to Help With Evaluations: Look to see a demo of the platform you are considering.
+Actions to Help With Evaluations: Look to see a demo of the cloud eCommerce platform you are considering.
 Connect with the eCommerce team of a software company to discuss how their furniture website development can support your operational requirements.
 It will be important to review that company’s website portfolio as well as ask for references from their website clients.

 Today, 52.2% of traffic is generated through mobile devices (Statista).
 It is important that your website is responsive so it can be accessed and shopped on any device.
 When making a website, designing “mobile-first” ensures your responsive design is optimized for multiple devices.

-Product Photography is Key to Standing Out.
+Product Photography Is Key to Standing Out.

 Consumers are going to remember 80% of what they see and only a staggering 20% of what they read. (eCommerce platforms)